StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 5. open parenthesis
 6. apostrophe

 After these six come the colon, square brackets, and so forth.
 These will appear on a different layer.
 The frequency differences are large enough that they are not likely to be due to statistical artifact.
 This order is markedly different from what the author of the MTGAP algorithm has come up with for prose ([see here](http://mtgap.bilfo.com/theory-of-letter-frequency.html)).
 He no doubt used a much larger overall corpus to generate his order, but due to to the similarity of my writing style to the author of the present corpus (for example, a tendency towards favoring complex multi-clause sentences over simple sentences, using lots of parenthetical clauses for explanatory purposes, enclosing new terms, words/phrases being discussed, and neologisms in double quotes, etc.), I feel confident in saying that the above order is a closer match to my particular writing style.
 If you want this exercise to be accurate *for you*, you will have to analyze your own writing and try to find a corpus that matches it well.
 Using pre-generated orders like those linked to works well if your writing is very normal -- I write more formally in "casual" discourse than almost everyone else I have met, and use much more complicated language and sentence structure than most people, so a "one size fits most" approach is a poor match *for me specifically*.
-As the saying goes, YMMV.
+As the saying goes, your mileage may vary.

-After determining these 6 characters, I created 720 layouts to compare all the possible arrangements of them on the six keys available (six factorial, a permutation).
+After determining these 6 characters, I used a permutation generator to create 720 (six factorial) layouts to compare all the possible arrangements of them on the six keys available.
 I changed the character set in the config file to include the punctuaton (rather than the foreign characters used above), changed the layouts being compared, and once again used a command to store the output in a file:

 ```

-opt -2 englisch.txt -3 englisch.txt -r bsptast.txt >hieam_punc.txt
+opt -2 englisch.txt -3 englisch.txt -r bsptast.txt > hieam_punc.txt
 ```

 At some point I'll get around to posting the spreadsheet where I sorted the all layouts, but for now, be content with just the 4 best: